Mallory Smith, Building Inspector

 Can I run a business out of my home?

-Businesses in residential neighborhoods are known as home occupations and they are regulated in Title 5, R-1 Districts.
+Businesses in residential neighborhoods are known as home occupations and they are regulated in Title 5 of the Code of Ordinances.
 Please consult with the Property Maintenance Inspector about your home business.